Skip to main content

 • gameplay

-The gameplay is a blend of classic JRPG mechanics with modern elements, offering deep engagement through exploration and character customization, though it suffers from dated combat and a lack of intuitive mechanics.
-While some players appreciate the nostalgic feel and micro-mechanics, others find the gameplay uninspired and the absence of clear instructions frustrating.
-Overall, it caters to fans of old-school RPGs but may not appeal to those seeking contemporary gameplay experiences.
+The gameplay is a blend of classic JRPG mechanics and modern elements, offering deep engagement through exploration and character customization, though it suffers from dated combat and a lack of intuitive mechanics.
+While some players appreciate the nostalgic feel and the freedom of decision-making, others find the gameplay uninspired and hindered by bugs and unclear instructions.
+Overall, it appeals to those who enjoy old-school RPGs but may not satisfy players seeking contemporary gameplay experiences.

 • “It takes the core mechanics and concepts of those old RPGs, but applies the lessons of newer RPGs like the Elder Scrolls series to make a free-roaming adventure that you're sure to enjoy.”